markgw/pimlico/docs/core/config.rst

 intuitive module names, but is not the default behaviour, since there's no guarantee that the input name (without the initial ``input_``) does not clash with an option name.

+Another possibility, which is occasionally appropriate, is ``alt_naming=option(<name>)``, where ``<name>`` is the name of an option that has alternatives.
+In this case, the names of the alternatives for the whole module will be taken directly from the alternative names on that option only.
+(E.g. specified by ``{name}`` or inherited from a previous module, see below).
+If there's only one option with alternatives, this is equivalent to ``alt_naming=pos``.
+If there are multiple, it might often lead to name clashes.
+The circumstance in which this is most commonly appropriate is where you use ``tie_alts=T``, so it's sufficient to distinguish the alternatives by the name associated with just one option.

 Expanding alternatives down the pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~